FrontMatter/web-documentation-nextjs/content/docs/getting-started.md

 ### Step 1: Initialize the project

-In this step, a `.frontmatter/templates` folder and `article.md` file template will be created in the current project.
+In this step, you will need to initialize the project.
+This will create a `frontmatter.json` file and a `.frontmatter` folder in the root of your project in which the media database and templates will be stored.

-The `.frontmatter/templates` folder, is a folder that can be used to place all sort of Markdown templates.
-It will be used when you want to let Front Matter generate new pages/articles/...

 ### Step 2: Configure the site-generator or framework you use

 In this step, you will need to configure the site-generator or framework you use.
-If your static-site-generator is known by Front Matter, it will automatically set some configuration options.
-If not, you will need to configure these settings manually.
+If your static-site generator is known by Front Matter, it will automatically set some configuration options.

+If your static-site generator or framework is not in the list, you will still be able to configure the settings manually.
 You can continue by selecting `other` from the dropdown.

 ### Step 3: Register content folder(s)

-As Front Matter is created to support many (or all) static site generator, you will need to specify where your Markdown/content lives.
+As Front Matter is created to support many (or all) static-site generator, you will need to specify where your Markdown/content lives.

 From the moment you register a folder, it will be used on the dashboard to show an overview of all files.

 Registering a folder can be done from the list of folders Front Matter has found that already contains supported files.

 ![Content folders][05]